elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 A request was made that the Introduction to ["]In Memoriam["] should be read;--which was done by Mrs. [Elizabeth Turner] Graham.
 Our meeting might have seemed incomplete, if that had been left out.

-After a few more of the most beautiful lines from the same poem;--Mrs. Turnbull told us that we had to regret the absence of Miss [Sarah Holland] Adams, who could have given us some of the pleasant experiences of her sister, Mrs. Fields;[^Fields]--the latter lady having twice visited Tennyson in his own home.
+After a few more of the most beautiful lines from the same poem;--Mrs. Turnbull told us that we had to regret the absence of Miss [Elizabeth] Adams, who could have given us some of the pleasant experiences of her sister, Mrs. Fields;[^Fields]--the latter lady having twice visited Tennyson in his own home.
 [^Fields]: Annie Adams Fields (1834-1915) was a writer and poet who became a prominent figure in the world of Boston publishing by virtue of being the second wife of James T. Fields of the Ticknor and Fields publishing company.
 After James Fields died in 1881, Annie Fields joined in domestic and emotional partnership with the writer Sarah Orne Jewett, in an arrangement commonly referred to as a "Boston marriage."
 Throughout her life, Fields promoted and facilitated the publication of women writers.

 Mrs. Turnbull also read to us the last